What is FAP in Freight?

 Our overarching mission is to move your organization forward, leveraging sophisticated tools to improve operations.
 Companies that work with Trax gain the power to optimize processes and advance innovative solutions.

-Trax offers the best FAP software; one that your company can begin using right away and rely on for this vital function.
+Trax offers the best freight audit and payment software, one that your company can begin using right away and rely on for this vital function.

 With Trax Freight Audit and Payment Software, companies gain a competitive edge in Transportation Spend Management.
 Freight Audit can support 100% data compliance across all invoices, shipments, and rates, no matter how complex your current system is.
-Feel confident when you settle and pay the invoices while also optimizing costs for your organization.
+Feel confident when you settle and pay freight bills while also optimizing costs for your organization.

 Schedule a consultation with us today.